 The Panasonic FZ2500 has just a 20x zoom, not nearly as long as some other cameras in this category.
 However, it uses a much larger, 20MP, 1-inch-type sensor, and can shoot in RAW, so it has vastly superior image quality.
 It also shoots continuous bursts up to 12 frames per second, records video at 4K resolution, and has a built-in ND filter.

-All of this tech does come at a rather high price of $1,200, so the FZ2500 is aimed at enthusiast and professional photographers who need an alternative to bulky interchangeable lens systems when traveling.
-If you’ve got the money to spare, you won’t be disappointed.
+All of this tech does come at a rather high price of about $1,000 (after $200 instant rebate), so the FZ2500 is aimed at enthusiast and professional photographers who need an alternative to bulky interchangeable lens systems when traveling.
+If you’ve got the money to spare, however, you won’t be disappointed.

 The best premium travel compact